OriginProtocol/security/templates/Contract-Code-Review-Example.md

 - [ ] Contract addresses passed in are validated
 - [ ] Unsafe external calls
-- [ ] Rentrancy gaurds on all state changing functions
+- [ ] Reentrancy guards on all state changing functions
     - [ ] Still doesn't protect against external contracts changing the state of the world if they are called.
 - [ ] Malicious behaviors
 - [ ] Could fail from stack depth problems (low level calls much require success)